 An example of this hazard-based standard development can be seen in the construction requirement that no electric device shall be shaped like a boat.
 This helps prevent the risk of electric shock due to the item being used in or around water.

 Additionally, the Standard requires that products undergo extensive testing to help ensure they can withstand repeated use without presenting additional hazards.
 To help mitigate the risk of electric shock in electric toys, the Standard requires many electric safety tests.
 One particular test is the Dielectric Voltage-Withstand Test, which is performed by subjecting the toy to 1000 volts for 1 minute.
 It simulates what could occur during a power surge, and the device’s ability to withstand dielectric breakdown.
 If this voltage causes dielectric breakdown, there would be a spark and could result in fire or electric shock to the user.

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, manufacture, sale, or operation of electric toys, and you would like to help improve safety in your industry, please submit a proposal through our online Collaborative Standards Development System (CSDS).
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, manufacture, sale, or operation of electric toys, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.